-Why is everyone talking about Vaping?
+Why is Everyone Talking about Vaping?

-Prevention Specialist, Aspen School District
+By Risa Turetsky, Pitkin County Public Health and Courtney Dunn, Prevention Specialist, Aspen School District

 We want to talk about vaping, but first we want you to think about the young person in your life, whether it’s your child or another child or children in your life.
 Take a moment to reflect on what you want most for this young person.
 Maybe it’s health or happiness or reaching their dreams.
 Let’s start there.
 While concerns around vaping among youth are real, and we will speak to them here, keeping the bigger picture in mind is really helpful, and lays the foundation to be able to best support our kids as they learn to make important decisions for themselves, including but certainly not limited to vaping.